 - Confront.
 Consider why you might be holding onto a bias.
 Is it because of fear—a preventative measure based on a bad experience?
 Is it because of security--a crutch that helps you feel better about yourself?
 Is it avoidance—a way to dodge difficult situations with groups you don’t understand or that make you uncomfortable?

 - Engage.
 One of the best ways to eliminate a bias is to prove it wrong through personal experience and engagement.
 We’re all professionals and we can draw on each other to help improve our workplace.
 Engage in a conversation with someone different from yourself.
 Get to know them as an individual and take note of how they dispel the biases you might hold.

 - Commit.
 Commit to experiencing individuals, not groups.
 Remember that everyone is a unique individual, not a stereotype of a group.
 Make your relationships about the individual, not about group membership.

 - Maintain.
 Keep making connections with individuals—embrace each opportunity to meet and experience a new person and appreciate the differences and unique elements that make that person who they are.

 - Discuss.
 Talk about your experiences with bias and with overcoming biases.
 Encourage others to talk about their experiences.
 Use discussion to help point out lingering blind spots and to continue building a bias-free workplace.

-ALA's Office for Diversity is pleased to provide an ever-growing collection of resources to help you plan for diversity.
+ALA's Office for Diversity, Literacy, and Outreach Services is pleased to provide an ever-growing collection of resources to help you plan for diversity.
 If you have materials and resources you feel should appear on this page, please email your suggestions to email@example.com!